I-94 Card: Arrival-Departure Record

 I-94 card is a nonimmigrant visitor's Arrival-Departure Record.
-If you hold a nonimmigrant visa and enter the U.S. through a port of entry (POE), either by air, sea or land, you must complete CBP Form I-94 and present it to a Customs and Border Protection (CBP) officer during inspection.
-If admitted, you will receive the lower portion of Form I-94 back, which is usually stapled to your passport.
-The processed I-94 card contains vital information including your:
+Prior to April 30, 2013, any visitor holding a nonimmigrant visa and entering the U.S. through a port of entry (POE), either by air, sea or land, must complete CBP Form I-94 and present it to a Customs and Border Protection (CBP) officer during inspection.
+If admitted, the traveler would receive the lower portion of Form I-94 back, which was usually stapled to his/her passport.
+However, the I-94 process has since been streamlined and nowadays paper I-94 forms are no longer required.
+Instead, CBP now collects I-94 information electronically (see below for more information).

 You must complete both sections of Form I-94: the top portion is your arrival record and will be retained by CBP after your admission.
 The bottom portion is your departure record (so-called I-94 card), which will be returned to you after inspection and must be submitted to U.S. officials when you leave the United States.